#

 Drop that stake and get a modern tool design to stop data vampires in their tracks

-NC Protect provides a simpler, faster and cheaper solution to tailor information protection for file sharing, messaging and chat across collaboration tools.
-With NC Protect, ensure compliance with regulatory and corporate policies and protect against data loss, misuse, unauthorized access and simple human error to mitigate risk to sensitive information in Microsoft Office 365 apps including SharePoint Online and on-premises, Teams, OneDrive, Exchange, and Yammer, plus Dropbox, Nutanix Files and Windows file shares.
+NC Protect provides a simple, fast and dynamic solution to tailor information protection to secure file access, usage and sharing across your enterprise collaboration tools.
+NC Protect safeguards against data loss, misuse, unauthorized access, and simple human error to mitigate risk to sensitive information in Microsoft 365 apps, including SharePoint Online, Exchange and Office, SharePoint Server, and Windows file shares.

 Share This